etnt/mfl/README.md

 - Reducing SKI expressions to normal form using combinator reduction rules
 - Supporting arithmetic, comparison, and boolean operations This implementation demonstrates how complex lambda expressions can be reduced to a minimal set of combinators while preserving their computational meaning.

+### 8. MFL - Transform (mfl_transform.py)
+A simple transformation that converts `letrec` constructs to `let` constructs plus using a `Y-combinator` to achieve recursion.
+This transformation is useful for languages that do not support `letrec` directly.

 ## Requirements